 Dit is Leaders in Finance: een podcast waarin we op zoek ga naar de mens achter het succes.
 We praten met leiders van nu en later over hun drijfveren, carrière en privéleven.
 Waarom?
 Omdat er meer gesproken moet worden in de financiële sector.

-We willen de partners van deze podcast hartelijk bedanken voor hun steun, dat zijn Interim Valley, FG Lawyers, Odgers Berndtson executive search en Roland Berger.
+We willen de partners van deze podcast hartelijk bedanken voor hun steun, dat zijn Interim Valley, EY, Odgers Berndtson executive search en Roland Berger.

 Welkom bij een nieuwe aflevering van Leaders in Finance.
 Voordat ik mijn gast van vandaag welkom heet en introduceer wil ik u, jij, de luisteraar erop wijzen dat er over iedere aflevering van Leaders in Finance meer informatie te vinden is op leadersinfinance.nl.
 Er is een korte beschrijving van de CV te vinden en ook worden termen opgesomd die door de gasten zijn gebruikt en ook zijn er bijvoorbeeld alle boeken te vinden die genoemd zijn door de gast.